Section 143(1) Income Tax Notice

 A tax notice under Section 143(1) of the Income Tax Act can be issued to begin a summary assessment without calling the taxpayer.
 Section 143(1) notices are issued based on computerized processing of tax returns without any human interface.
-In a summary assessment, the tax officer would not call for additional information or documents as requested in a scrutiny assessment.
+In a summary assessment, the Income Tax Department would not call for additional information or documents as requested in a scrutiny assessment.

 Summary Assessment under Section 143(1)

 An income tax notice under Section 143(1) will be issued in any of the following scenarios after automated verification of tax return filed:

-- An incorrect claim, if such incorrect claim is apparent from any information in the return.
+- An incorrect claim, if such claim is apparently wrong in the tax return filed;

-- Disallowance of loss claimed, if a return of the previous year for which set-off of loss is claimed was furnished beyond the due date specified under section 139(1).
+- Disallowance of loss claimed, if return of the previous year for which set off of loss is claimed was furnished beyond the due date for filing income tax return;

-- Disallowance of expenditure indicated in the audit report but not taken into account in computing the total income in the return.
+- Dissallowance of expenditure indicated in the audit report but not taken into account in computing the total income in the return (applicable from AY2017-18);

 Process for Responding to Income Tax Notice under Section 143(1)